LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_generic.md

 ```
    If you don't get any output or an error:
    * on Windows: make sure the device appears in the device manager without a triangle.
 Try other drivers until the command above works!
    * on Linux or macOS: If you see `no permissions fastboot` try running `fastboot` as root.
-When the output is empty, check your USB cable and port!
+When the output is empty, check your USB cable (preferably use a USB Type-A 2.0 one or a USB hub) and port!

    {% include alerts/tip.html content="Some devices have buggy USB support while in bootloader mode, if you see `fastboot` hanging with no output when using commands such as `fastboot getvar ...`, `fastboot boot ...`, `fastboot flash ...` you may want to try a different USB port (preferably a USB Type-A 2.0 one) or a USB hub." %}
 {%- if device.is_retrofit_dynamic_partitions and device.is_ab_device != true %}